KRook0110/Dont-Blink-C3/README.md

 # Don't Blink

-A thrilling horror maze game for macOS that uses real-time eye-blink detection to control gameplay mechanics.
-Navigate through a mysterious maze while an ominous entity stalks you - but whatever you do, **don't blink**.

-![256x256](https://github.com/user-attachments/assets/a68d2e37-7333-4cd9-b4b3-9458d6c8cfd0)

-## 🎮 Game Overview

 Don't Blink is an innovative horror game that combines traditional maze navigation with cutting-edge computer vision technology.
 Using your device's camera, the game tracks your eye movements and responds to your blinks, creating a unique and immersive gaming experience.

+![256x256](https://github.com/user-attachments/assets/a68d2e37-7333-4cd9-b4b3-9458d6c8cfd0)

 ## ✨ Features